ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 #### Getting an image variation

-The variation service, `ibexa.field_type.ezimage.variation_service`, can be used to generate/get variations for a Field.
-It expects a VersionInfo, the Image Field, and the variation name as a string (`large`, `medium`, etc.):
+The variation service, `ibexa.field_type.ezimage.variation_service`, can be used to generate/get variations for a field.
+It expects a VersionInfo, the Image field, and the variation name as a string (`large`, `medium`, etc.):

 ``` php
 $variation = $imageVariationHandler->getVariation(